Killeen, Texas: History

 By 1955, Killeen had an estimated 21,076 residents and 224 businesses.
 Troop cutbacks and transfers in the mid-1950s led to another recession in Killeen, which lasted until 1959, when various divisions were reassigned to Fort Hood.
 The town continued to grow through the 1960s, especially after US involvement deepened in the Vietnam War and demand for troops kept rising.

 By 1970, Killeen had developed into a city of 35,507 inhabitants and had added a municipal airport, a new municipal library, and a junior college (Central Texas College).
 By 1980, when the census counted 49,307 people in Killeen, it was the largest city in Bell County.
-The city had a heterogeneous population including whites, blacks, Mexican Americans, Koreans, and a number of other foreign nationals.
-By 1990, the population had increased to 63,535, and 265,301 people lived in the Killeen/Temple metropolitan area.

 After the Iraqi invasion of Kuwait in the late summer of 1990, the city prepared for war, sending thousands of troops from the 2nd Armored Division and the 1st Cavalry Division to the Middle East.

-On October 16, 1991, George Hennard murdered 23 people and then committed suicide at the Luby's Cafeteria in Killeen (see Luby's shooting).
+On October 16, 1991, George Hennard murdered 23 people and then committed suicide at the Luby's Cafeteria in Killeen.

-In December 1991, one of Killeen's high school football teams, the Killeen Kangaroos, won the 5-A Division I state football championship by defeating Sugar Land Dulles 14–10 in the Astrodome.
+In December 1991, Killeen High School Kangaroos, won the 5-A Division I state football championship by defeating Sugar Land Dulles 14–10 in the Astrodome.
+The championship was a spirit lifting moment for a community that was hard hit from the October shooting as well as economic pain of troops still in the Middle East.

 By 2000, the census listed Killeen's population as 86,911, and by 2010, it was over 127,000, making it one of the fastest-growing areas in the nation.

 Numerous military personnel from Killeen have served in the wars in Iraq and Afghanistan.
 As of April 2008, more than 400 of its soldiers had died in the two wars.

 On November 5, 2009, only a few miles from the site of the Luby's massacre, a gunman opened fire on people at the Fort Hood military base with a handgun, killing 13 and wounding 32.
 Major Nidal Hasan, a career officer and psychiatrist, sustained four gunshot wounds after a brief shootout with a civilian police officer.
 He suffered paralysis from the waist down.
 He was arrested and convicted by a court-martial, where he was sentenced to death.

 In 2011, Killeen got media attention from a new television series called Surprise Homecoming, hosted by Billy Ray Cyrus, about military families who have loved ones returning home from overseas.

 On April 2, 2014, a second shooting spree occurred at several locations at Fort Hood.
 Ivan Lopez, a career soldier, killed three people and wounded 16 others before committing suicide.

+In April of 2020, then Army Private First Class Vanessa Guillén was murdered on Fort Hood by fellow soldier Aaron Robinson.
+He buried her dismembered body near Stillhouse Hollow Lake.
+Killeen Police as well as Bell County Sheriff's deputies attempted to arrest Robinson in Killeen, but he killed himself before they could do so.
+The murder of the Houston native gained national attention.